 You may ask, why change your communication strategy from project to project?
 This approach could get confusing for you.
 Think about it: If you put the time and effort into getting to know your team and creating a plan with them, everyone will buy in.
 In effect, they will communicate in a way that makes them comfortable and deliver on your projects with less effort, confusion, and fear.

 Status meetings and weekly status reports are invaluable to you as a project manager.
 They help you keep track of next steps, action items and project risks.
 Use a weekly status report to stay transparent about budget, process and to avoid awkward conversations about needing more time or money to complete a project.

 There’s value in regrouping on a regular basis to talk about what’s happening and what the team is accountable for at any time.
 If you’re working with clients, it’s a good project management practice to communicate project details and scheduling updates in writing on a weekly basis as well.
 Even hopping on the phone to talk through a status report will help reinforce project deadlines and build rapport.
 Remember, it’s never a bad thing to pick up the phone!

 Whether your communication style is through email, phone, instant message, mail, carrier pigeon – it’s crucial that you find a way to make your point known.

-Setting and managing expectations is one of the most difficult tasks a project manager has to do.
+Setting and managing expectations is one of the most difficult skills a project manager has to develop.
 At the beginning of a project, there are many unknowns.
 However as you build key project management deliverables, such as a scope, timelines, and a project plan, you can set clear expectations with your team and clients.

-Setting and managing expectations is one of the most difficult things a PM has to do as a part of the role.
+Setting and managing expectations is one of the most difficult things a PM has to do to be successful in their role.